-Maker Faire Detroit, the greatest show-and-tell on Earth, returns to The Henry Ford in Dearborn, July 25-26, 2015, for two days of unchecked creativity and innovative fun.
+Maker Faire Detroit – the greatest show and tell on Earth – will return to The Henry Ford in Dearborn July 30-31, 2016 for two days of unchecked creativity and innovative fun.

-Celebrate your right to tweak, hack, and bend technology at this year’s Maker Faire, running 9:30 a.m.-6 p.m.
+So come and celebrate your right to tweak, hack and bend technology at this year’s Maker Faire, running 9:30 a.m.-6 p.m.
 Saturday and Sunday.

-Tickets are $28/ages 13-61, $26/ages 62 and up, $19/ages 5-12 and free/ages 4 and under.
-Members of The Henry Ford get 50 percent off all tickets prices, and visitors of the event both days receive 15 percent off their total ticket purchases.
-Parking is $6/vehicle for non-members, free/members.
+Tickets are priced at $28/ages 12-61, $26/ages 62-plus, $19/ages 3-11 and free/ages 2 and under.
+Members of The Henry Ford get 50 percent off all ticket prices, and visitors who attend the event both days receive 15 percent off their total ticket purchases.

-For more details on the 2015 Maker Faire Detroit at The Henry Ford in Dearborn – and for more ideas of fun stuff to do in metro Detroit – visit the Metro Parent calendar.
+Find more details on the 2016 Maker Faire Detroit at The Henry Ford in Dearborn here.
+For more ideas of fun stuff to do in metro Detroit, visit the Metro Parent calendar.